2026 Commencement Program | Fresno

 An important part of your future is being a member of the Alliant Alumni Association.
 Keep the Office of Alumni Relations up to date with your most recent address, both physical and electronic, as well as career successes and personal developments and achievements.
 Alliant continues to contribute to your professional development and gives you the means to expand your professional network.
 We encourage you take advantage of the following alumni services:

-- Get involved by attending University events, participating on alumni panels, and guiding students interested in your field.
+- Get involved by attending University events, participating on alumni panels, and

-- Join the Impact Network alumni portal to connect with fellow alumni and students.
+guiding students interested in your field. - Join the Impact Network alumni portal to connect with fellow alumni and students.

-- Access alumni benefits such as the use of Career Services and the Library as well as discounts on Continuing Education classes and theme park attractions.
+- Access alumni benefits such as the use of Career Services and the Library as well

-- Update your contact information to stay in touch!
+as discounts on Continuing Education classes and theme park attractions. - Update your contact information to stay in touch!

-Our Alumni Association wishes you great success as you travel through life with the valuable knowledge and experience you have gained at Alliant.
-Stay connected!
+Our Alumni Association wishes you great success as you travel through life with the

 Contact Information: alumni@alliant.edu